Braised Veal Shanks

 - Sour cream.
 This gives the sauce a nice creaminess.

 - Flour.
 To help thicken the sauce.
-I like using all-purpose flour but gluten-free flour or whole wheat flour work well, too.
+I like using all-purpose flour, but gluten-free flour or whole wheat flour works well, too.

 How to make veal shanks

 Step 1 – Cook the aromatics.
 Heat some of the oil in an oven-safe skillet or Dutch oven over medium-high heat.
-Once hot, add the onions and peppers, season them with salt and pepper, and sauté until soft.
+Once hot, add the onions and peppers, then season with salt and pepper and sauté until soft.

 Step 2 – Add the tomatoes.
 Pour the tomatoes and their juices into the skillet.
 Stir in the paprika and take the pan off the heat.
 Finish by stirring in the broth.